The space of traces in symmetric monoidal infinity categories: Modelling symmetric monoidal

 \subsection{Dualisability}

-We recall the necessary definitions to talk about dualisable objects: \begin{defn}[{\cite{Seg74}}] Segal's category $\gC$ is defined as the opposite category of the category of finite pointed sets.
-A skeleton of this category is given by the objects $\gle{k} := \{*,1,\dots,k\}$ for $k \ge 0$.
-A functor $X:\gC^{op} \to \cC$ is called a \emph{special $\gC$-object} in $\cC$ if for all finite pointed sets $A,B$ the canonical maps $A \vee B \to A$ and $A \vee B \to B$ induce an equivalence
+We recall the necessary definitions to talk about dualisable objects: \begin{defn}[\!{\cite{Seg74}}] Segal's category $\gC$ is defined as a skeleton of the opposite category of the category of finite pointed sets.
+The objects are $\gle{k} := \{*,1,\dots,k\}$ for $k \ge 0$ and morphisms in $\gC^{op}$ are basepoint preserving maps.
+A functor $X:\gC^{op} \to \cC$ is called a \emph{special $\gC$-object} in $\cC$ if $X(\gle{0})$ is a terminal object of $\cC$ and for all finite pointed sets $A,B$ the canonical maps $A \vee B \to A$ and $A \vee B \to B$ induce an equivalence

 Let $\CSS^\ot$ denote the \icat\ of special $\gC$-objects in $\CSS$.
 This can be thought of as a full subcategory of $\sP(\gD \times \gC)$.
 We write $X_n^{\gle{k}}$ for the value of $X:\gD^{op} \times \gC^{op} \to \Spc$ on $([n],\gle{k})$. \end{defn}